margaretmf/margaretmf.github.io/quotesandresearch.md

 "'You are American.
 That is what American stories are like.
 Maybe he made it like that.'" (p.
 58, "Mother Land", Leah Franqui)

 "What did all this look like to her?
 Swati wondered.
-She had seen some movies set in Aemrica, and everything looked so orderly there.
+She had seen some movies set in America, and everything looked so orderly there.
 The shops where you bought food were air-condition and white and everything was all together." (p.
 60, "Mother Land", Leah Franqui)

 "Luckily Rachel's parents were American, and couldn't tell anyone in India, therefore didn't matter, but still." (p.
 87, "Mother Land", Leah Franqui)